Category Archives: Windows Administration

 This article demonstrates how to copy a Windows installation source to a USB flash drive (UFD), and make that UFD bootable, without using any third-party app.
 Every now and then, such an article must be re-written to update the sum of knowledge.
 Only the tools included with the operating system are used.
 This article assumes you have at least Windows 7.
 Also, it assumes that the OS you’d like to copy to a UFD is Windows Vista, 7, 8, 8.1 or 10 and is already available to you on DVD or in folder somewhere.

 /RebuildBCD switches.
 However, it is harder to find.
 It is only exposed if a computer is booted into Windows Setup or Windows Recovery Environment.
-Otherwise, one has to extract it from the “boot.wim” file in the “sources” folder of Windows setup disc, or the “winre.wim” file in a subfolder of “C:\Recovery” folder (although you might not find such a file), via DISM or 7-Zip.
+Otherwise, one has to extract it from the “sources\boot.wim” file of the Windows installation media, or the elusive “winre.wim” file.
+These .wim files can be mounted via DISM or browsed using 7-Zip.
 Once either of the two images of “boot.wim” are mounted or opened, BootRec.exe can be located under “Windows\System32” subfolder.

 So… are you annoyed by the Get Windows 10 (GWX) app which hogs your bandwidth and tries to persuade you to upgrade to Windows 10?
 And you want to put a stop to it?
 You are in the right place.